praetoriandigital/cub-java/README.md

 ### API for login and user tokens.

 User tokens are  [JWT tokens](https://jwt.io).
-That can be verified using application secret key.
+You can verify a token using the application secret key.

 ```java
   import com.ivelum.model.CubObject;